photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Creating Bug Reports ##

 Before reporting a bug, please use our [Troubleshooting Checklists](../getting-started/troubleshooting/index.md) to determine the cause of your problem.
-If you have a general question, need help, or an issue has not been clearly
+If you have a general question, need help, it could be a local configuration issue, or a misunderstanding in how the software works:
-identified:

 - you are welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
 - or post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)